-The Kennedy Channel GZW has a different geometry, position and architecture (Fig. 9).
+The Kennedy Channel GZW has a different geometry, position and architecture (Fig. 10).
 The GZW rises 10-15 m from the surrounding seafloor, is at least 5 km wide (along Kennedy Channel) and 7 km long (across Kennedy Channel).
 Although the multibeam echosounder coverage extends only to the mid-line of the channel, we note that the strait gets shallower towards Ellesmere Island in this area (based on our multibeam dataset and IBCAO regional bathymetry; Jakobsson et al., 2012), meaning that the GZW persists across the deepest channel in the strait.
-It has a convex-up expression in the bathymetry that is clearly marked by iceberg ploughmarks (Fig. 9a) and is situated in current water depths of ~450 m just south of a marked slope to deeper waters (~530 m) to the north (Fig. 9a).
-SBP profiles reveal that the deposit comprises 1-3 acoustically-transparent units with variable thicknesses demarked by weak sub-bottom reflections (Facies V; Figs 9c, d).
-AG lines in this area, which do not extend across the mapped GZW and do not fully image the deposit (Fig. 9a), reveal a chaotic seismic character (Facies VI) sometimes forming lenticular bodies.
-However, the deposit thins and eventually pinches-out to the north (Figs 9c, d).
-We interpret this acoustic signature as layers of subglacial till deposited (probably by gravity flows) at the temporarily stabilized grounding zone of the Nares Strait Ice Stream.
+It has a convex-up expression in the bathymetry that is clearly marked by iceberg ploughmarks (Fig. 10a) and is situated in current water depths of ~450 m just south of a marked slope to deeper waters (~530 m) to the north (Fig. 10a).
+SBP profiles reveal that the deposit comprises 1-3 acoustically-transparent units with variable thicknesses demarked by weak sub-bottom reflections (Facies V; Figs 10c, d).
+AG lines in this area, which do not extend across the mapped GZW and do not fully image the deposit (Fig. 10a), reveal a chaotic seismic character (Facies VI) sometimes forming lenticular bodies.
+However, the deposit thins and eventually pinches-out to the north (Figs 10c, d).
+We interpret this acoustic signature as layers of till delivered to the grounding line and then deposited just seaward of it (probably by gravity flows) at the temporarily stabilized grounding zone of the Nares Strait Ice Stream.
 The ice margin stabilized at a bathymetric shallowing and narrowing of the deepest channel in this area.
-Subglacial till extruded from the grounding line as GFDs formed the acoustically-homogenous units (Facies V) extending and tapering down-slope in front of the GZW (Fig. 9d).
+Subglacial till extruded from the grounding line as GFDs formed the acoustically-homogenous units (Facies V) extending and tapering down-slope in front of the GZW (Fig. 10d).
 Where such flow deposits are prolific and occur at the seafloor, they are easily identified as smooth, lobate features in front of known grounding-zone positions marked by terminal moraines (e.g., Ottesen and Dowdeswell, 2006; Flink et al., 2015) or GZWs (e.g., Bjarnardóttir et al., 2013; Esteves et al., 2017).
 Here, they may reflect local shifts in the location of the grounding zone during a phase of ice-shelf instability interpreted from core records (Jennings et al., 2018) prior to further grounding-zone retreat.

-5 Sediment volumes

-5.1 Unlithified sediments in Petermann Fjord and Hall Basin
+4.4 Unlithified sediment volumes